Russian Alsos: Uranium

 In the early stages, the Soviet atomic bomb project was in critical need of uranium.
 In May 1945, the sole atomic laboratory, Laboratory No. 2, only had seven tons of uranium oxide available.
 The critical nature of their stock can be realized when compared to the amounts needed for their first uranium reactor F-1 and their first plutonium production reactor "A" in the Urals.
 The first load of F-1 required 46 tons.
 The first load of reactor "A" required 150 tons.

 The Soviet search teams deployed to Germany, Austria, and Czechoslovakia were aware of the Soviet needs for uranium.
 However, Major General Leslie Groves, the director of the Manhattan Project was also aware of the needs of his effort and that of the Soviet atomic bomb project for uranium.
 Hence, he arranged for the Alsos Mission to remove 1,200 tons of uranium ore from a salt mine near Stassfurt, an area due to fall within the Soviet occupation zone.
-This stash turned out to be the bulk of the German stock of uranium ore.
+This turned out to be the bulk of the German stock of uranium ore.

 As soon as the Soviet troops occupied Vienna, a search team was sent to Austria.
 Vladimir Shevchenko, director of Scientific Research Institute No. 9 (NII-9), and atomic scientist Igor' Nikolaevich Golovin from Laboratory No. 2 stayed in Vienna from 13 April to 10 May 1945.
 In Vienna, they interviewed scientists from the Radium Institute of the Academy of Sciences and from the Second Physical Institute of the University of Vienna.
 Information collected provided an overview of German organizations involved in the uranium project, including companies potentially engaged in metallic uranium production.
 In an Auergesellschaft building there, they retrieved 340 kilograms of metallic uranium, a precursor to what would be found in Germany, as indeed Auergesellschaft was a main producer.